What is the Fastest Way to Heal Swollen Gums? (10 Emergency Remedies That Work!)

 • Evidence: Clinical trials show 32% faster healing vs. conventional care

-3. Tea Tree Oil Rinse (Best for Bacterial Overgrowth)
+3. Tea Tree Oil Rinse (Best for Bacterial Overgrowth and Swollen Gums)

 • Mechanism: Terpinen-4-ol disrupts bacterial cell membranes and quorum sensing